Outside-in public signal check

 From check to monitoring

-A one-time scan shows now.
+A one-time check shows now.
 Ambastly watches what changes next.

 The natural next step after a useful free check is continuous monitoring with baselines, issue history, and plan-aware scheduled checks.